malloydata/malloy/README.md

 ### Installation

-To build and install the current version of the extension, first ensure that you've followed the steps to install the dependencies for the Malloy Repo.
-Then run:
+To build and install the current version of the extension, first ensure that you've followed the steps to install the dependencies for the Malloy Repo. **Note: You will need to re-run the below any time you pull in new changes.** Then run:

 ```bash
 yarn install
 yarn build
 ```
-_Note: You will need to re-run the above any time you pull in new changes._

 Next, in VSCode _EITHER_:
 1) Run the "Extensions: Install from VSIX" command (CTRL/CMD + SHIFT + P opens the command interface), then select `/malloy/packages/malloy-vscode/malloy-vscode-x.x.x.vsix`